-The family Cichlidae is the largest group of freshwater fishes, and it contains some of the most recognizable species in the aquarium hobby including discus fish, angelfish and parrot cichlids.
-There are two natural species of parrot cichlid that can be found in South America and Central America, but more common in the aquarium hobby is the man-made hybrid known as the blood parrot cichlid.
-Parrot cichlids can add a bright splash of color to your tank and, if you care for them properly, they will live long, healthy lives.
+The family Cichlidae is the largest group of freshwater fish and contains some of the most recognizable species in hobby aquariums including discus fish, angelfish, and parrot cichlids.
+There are two natural species of parrot cichlid that can be found in South America and Central America, but more common in the home aquarium is the human bred hybrid known as the blood parrot cichlid.
+Note that some tropical fish sellers do not stock hybrid breeds for ethical reasons.

-While many aquarium hobbyists are familiar with blood parrot cichlids, many do not realize that this species does not occur naturally.
+While many aquarium hobbyists are familiar with blood parrot cichlids, many do not realize this species does not occur naturally.
 The two real parrot cichlid species are Hoplarchus psittacus and Hypsophrys nicaraguensis, though the latter is more commonly called the Nicaragua cichlid.
-True parrot cichlids are fairly rare in the aquarium hobby, but the blood parrot cichlid is widely available, known for its deep red-orange color and the distinct beak-like shape of its face.
+True parrot cichlids are fairly rare in the hobby aquarium, but the blood parrot cichlid is widely available, known for its deep red-orange color and the distinct beak-like shape of its face.

-The best way to maximize the life span of parrot cichlids is to maintain a healthy tank environment and to feed the fish a nutritious diet.
-Most parrot cichlids thrive in a pH close to neutral, though they may tolerate slightly lower levels around 6.0 or 6.5.
-The ideal temperature for a parrot cichlid tank is in the range of 72 to 80 degrees Fahrenheit, though Hoplarchus psittacus tend to thrive in slightly warmer temperatures.
+The best way to maximize the parrot cichlid lifespan is to maintain a healthy tank environment and feed the fish a nutritious diet.
+Most parrot cichlids thrive in a pH close to neutral, though they can tolerate slightly lower levels around 6.5 or as high as 7.4.
+The ideal temperature for a parrot cichlid tank is in the range of 76 to 80 degrees Fahrenheit, though Hoplarchus psittacus tend to thrive in slightly warmer temperatures.